 - Dead or dying plants indicate drips or irrigation not working properly or blocked spray heads.
 Large wet areas or standing water is an indication of a broken head or timer overwater or malfunction.

 - Consult your sprinkler system manual for detailed use, care, and winterizing instructions of the system.

 - Direct sprinkler heads away from the home.
 Sprays or bubbler type irrigation heads are not recommended for use adjacent to the structure.

 - 1x per week: Conduct weekly operational checks during the season to avoid leaks and ensure proper performance of the system including sprinkler heads and drips.
 This is especially important if you irrigate at night and might not normally be aware of a major leak.

 - 1x per year: Annually drain and service sprinkler systems, inspect each sprinkler head and make sure the drips are in place and working.
 Trim any vegetation away from blocked heads, clean any clogs and replace any defective heads or drippers.

 Water is the universal solvent and one of the most destructive substances to your home.
 Water comes at your home naturally in the form of rain, snow, ice and hail.
 For this drainage section we are talking about water in liquid form.
 Rainwater, subsurface water, irrigation overspray or flooding.
 The single most important task to ensure a durable home is to control and protect the structure from water.
 A good drainage plan is the best way to protect your home from water.
-The best time is at the start, when the home is being constructed.
+Install it during the construction of the home.
 This is a good time because the foundation is exposed at that point, and no landscape or hardscape obstructions have been put in place.
 That is when it is easiest to install the components needed for good drainage.